 Biden heads into a make-or-break stretch for his imperiled presidential campaign

+California Gov. Gavin Newsom, who was in the meeting, was asked Thursday about the idea that Biden wants to limit events after 8 p.m. and responded: “He did that with a smile on his face.
+It was more of a rhetorical framework of just being fit and rested.”

+Newsom, who was campaigning for Biden in western Michigan, added, “I like when a president acknowledges they’re human."

-In an interview with a Wisconsin radio station that aired Thursday, Biden said, “The stakes are really high.
+In an interview with a Wisconsin radio station that aired Thursday, Biden argued that much more than his own political future was in jeopardy, saying: "The stakes are really high.
 I know you know this.
-For democracy, for freedom ... our economy, they’re all on the line."
+For democracy, for freedom ... our economy, they’re all on the line.”

-He added: “The president is the most powerful office in the world.
-But we need someone with wisdom and character."

 He plans to be in Philadelphia on Sunday and hold a full news conference during the NATO summit in Washington next week.